A brief history

 The first scholarship was awarded in 1989.
 Since then, over 150 scholarships have been awarded to youth of the Diocese.
 Some of the recipients have continued in the tradition of Bishop Van Duzer and work with young people in and beyond the diocese.

 The purpose of the Bishop Van Duzer scholarship fund is to assist high school seniors preparing to enter their first year of accredited post-secondary education.
 Applicants should be aware that certain criteria will be considered in the awarding of scholarship funds: service to the local and wider church, community service, academic achievement, and financial need.
-This application and additional information must be postmarked no later than April 6, 2018.
+This application and additional information must be postmarked no later than April 6, 2018 (Deadline extended: May 1, 2018).
 Applicants are responsible for ensuring that all items are sent in on time.

 This fund is to assist high school seniors preparing to enter college and post- secondary education programs.